 Most people have just one or two extra teeth; multiple hyperdontia including an extra row of teeth is quite rare.

-Hyperdontia can be detected either by sight, if you or your dentist can see extra teeth growing where you wouldn’t expect them, or by x-ray.
+Hyperdontia can be detected either by sight, if you or your dentist can see extra teeth growing where you wouldn’t expect them, or by dental x-ray.
 An x-ray will show teeth that are still waiting to come through.
 Sometimes your dentist might do a CT scan to understand more about the positioning of multiple supernumerary teeth.

 There are quite a few different terms that dentists might use to talk about hyperdontia.
 Here are a few of the most common ones to help you better understand a diagnosis: